Links on Android Authority may earn us a commission. Learn more.

-Google may be best known for its search engine, but the company also makes a slew of hardware products.
-These include high-end as well as midrange smartphones, smart speakers, streaming devices, and even thermostats, among many others.
-Here are the 10 best Google products you can spend your money on.
+Google may be best known for its search engine, but it has a growing slew of branded devices including smartphones, smart speakers, thermostats, media streamers, and more.
+This guide is all about finding the best Google products you can spend your money on.

 The best Google products: